 Any of these syllabograms can be used to mark the third person singular in front of a word starting with the sound /o/ as in the following example:

 Any of these syllabograms can be used to mark the third person singular in front of a word starting with the sound /u/ as in the following example:

 There are two kinds of noun stems in Classic Mayan: “possessed” and “unpossessed” (i.e. “absolute”).

 Unpossessed nouns are not usually marked by any affixes.
 There are two notable exceptions, though:

 - the suffix -aj marks unpossessed nouns associated with things worn by humans such as jewellery

 - the suffix -is marks body parts

-Gender doesn’t really exist in Mayan languages it has to be deducted from the context.
-There is an exception for nouns that describe the occupation or office of a person such as “scribe” or “queen” or “king”, etc, in the classic Maya inscriptions:
+Gender does not really exist in Mayan languages, it has to be deduced from the context.
+There is an exception for nouns that describe the occupation or office of a person such as “scribe” or “queen” or “king”, etc, in the Classic Maya inscriptions: